TriPham2110/Quintessence/README.md

 14. The user can also go to the Realtime Database in the Firebase console to see the changes made for authentication feature

 # to-do things
-Expand the applications of this project such as including music, calendar, etc.
+Expand the applications of this project such as including music, calendar, etc. <br/>
-Photo gallery needs tranferred to Firebase for realtime database purposes Update the look of some features
+Photo gallery needs tranferred to Firebase for realtime database purposes <br/>
+Update the look of some features

-# demonstration
+# demo
 ![testFirebase](https://user-images.githubusercontent.com/44308446/60702239-f3f14f00-9ec3-11e9-8ef0-509594296d86.png)
 Fig1.
 Firebase realtime database